corda/corda/docs/source/node-administration.rst

 Monitoring your node
 --------------------

-There are two ways to monitor performance and health of a node in Corda Enterprise:
+This section covers monitoring performance and health of a node in Corda Enterprise with Jolokia and Graphite.
+General best practices for monitoring (e.g. setting up TCP checks for the ports the node communicates on, database health checks etc.) are not covered here but should be followed.

 Monitoring via Jolokia